Greatest Love of All (Whitney Houston recording): Legacy and influence

 Tom Breihan of Stereogum stated, "entire generations of R&B singers learned their craft from hearing what Houston did on songs like [Greatest Love of All]".

-The song also played a pivotal role in the career of American singer Monica as a 1991 performance of the song helped her to get discovered by record producer Dallas Austin and signed to his record label Rowdy Records, where her career was launched a few years later.
+The song played a pivotal role in the career of American singer Monica as a 1991 performance of the song helped her to get discovered by record producer Dallas Austin and signed to his record label Rowdy Records, where her career was launched a few years later.

 The song and its video also played a pivotal role in future Destiny's Child founding member Kelly Rowland's career as well.
 In a June 2006 feature article on Ebony magazine celebrating black music, Rowland stated, "[I] wanted to be a singer after I saw Whitney Houston on TV singing 'Greatest Love of All'.
 I wanted to sing like Whitney Houston in that red dress... and I have never, ever forgotten that song [Greatest Love of All].
 I learned it backward, forward, sideways.
 The video still brings chills to me.
 When you wish and pray for something as a kid, you never know what blessings God will give you."

+Fellow R&B singer Brandy was inspired and influenced to become a professional singer after watching the music video to the song at the age of seven, telling her mother, "I'm gonna be just like Whitney Houston when I grow up."
+Brandy wrote, "Watching how Whitney wielded her instrument, how her voice reached into people’s chests and rearranged things inside them, flipped a switch deep within me.
+I knew with bone-deep certainty what I wanted — no, what I was born to do.
+I was born to sing like Whitney.
+I was born to make people feel the way she made me feel."

 In his September 1993 review of fellow pop-R&B singer Mariah Carey's hit "Hero", Paul Gettelmen of the Orlando Sentinel compared the song to "Greatest Love of All", criticizing "Hero" as a "rip-off" of Houston's song.
 Stephen Holden of Rolling Stone also noted an inspiration and similarity to "Greatest Love of All".